ammarhakim/gkyl-doc/source/install.rst

 Installing Gkyl
 +++++++++++++++

-Depending on your system, building Gkyl can be easy (Linux, Mac latops and small clusters) or hard (supercomputing centers).
+Depending on your system, building Gkyl can be easy (Linux, Mac laptops and small clusters) or hard (supercomputing centers).
 The instructions below will help you build the code, but some amount of experimentation may be required to get a build.